 Permit fees (2026)

+The $550 processing fee applies per application, whether the project is a refoaming, a slip addition, or a premium 50x50 build.
+Docks at or under 3,000 sq ft of occupied water space pay no annual fee.
 Some CDBs include the permit fee in the build quote; some itemize it separately.
 Confirm during the quote conversation.
-The fee is paid to Ameren, not to the CDB.
+The fee is paid to Ameren, not to the CDB, and the current amounts are always on Ameren's fee page.

 Permit timelines by season

 Ameren permit processing time varies significantly by season.
-The annual permit surge runs March through May, when thousands of property owners file for spring builds.
+The annual permit surge runs March through May, when property owners across the Lake file for spring builds.
 Off-season permits move faster.
+Ameren does not publish processing times, so the ranges below are planning estimates based on seasonal application volume, not official figures.

-Ameren processes approximately 3,000 shoreline permits per year.
+Ameren administers over 50,000 shoreline facility permits along the Lake's 1,150 miles of shoreline, and applications cluster hard in spring.
 The volume during the spring surge can stretch any individual permit's timeline.
 If you want construction wrapped by Memorial Day, get the quote and permit process started in January.
 If you want to splash by the 4th of July, target a February or early March permit submission.

 Common permit denials and how to avoid them